Back to Front Page

 Eric Howlett

-Eric Howlett is the creator of the LEEP Videowrap™ immersive display system.
-He has pursued careers in engineering, as a marketing executive and as an entrepreneur, founding several companies—all in the Boston technology milieu.
-In the early 1980's he invented the LEEP™ system of photography, which has become the basis of VR imaging.
-He is a well-known pioneer of the VR industry, has delivered many talks and invited papers on wide angle stereoscopic video imagery.
-Over the last 45 years, as founder and senior technologist of several technology-based companies, as project engineer for General Electric Heavy Military Electronics Division, and as Engineering Manager for Adage, Inc., Mr. Howlett has managed a broad range of design and development projects while continuing to make his own contributions.
+Eric Howlett created the LEEP Panoramic Stereo Photography system.
+He pursued careers in engineering, as a marketing executive and as an entrepreneur, founding several companies — all in the Boston technology milieu.
+In the early 1980's, he invented the LEEP system, which has become the basis of VR imaging.
+He was a well-known pioneer of the VR industry, and delivered many talks and invited papers on wide angle stereoscopic video imagery.
+Over the course of 50 years, as founder and senior technologist of several technology-based companies, as project engineer for General Electric Heavy Military Electronics Division, and as Engineering Manager for Adage, Inc., Mr. Howlett has managed a broad range of design and development projects while continuing to make his own contributions.
 He has an ScB in Physics from M.I.T.

 • Howlett, Eric M. U.S. Patent Number 4406532 "Wide Angle Color Photography Method and System" September 27, 1983